Table alerts

 Once alerts are enabled and thresholds are configured, alerts will fire automatically when conditions are met.

 1. Look for the ⚠️ warning icon with a number in the bottom-right corner of your table.
+The number represents the count of unresolved grouped alerts (not individual alert logs).

 2. Click the icon to open the Table alerts panel.